Baranzo/Progetto_SO/README.md

 " make cleanall ".

-If you wanto to build the core from another file modify the FILE macro inside the makefile file, I'm working on the automated way to do this and a lot of other impossible stuff :)
+If you wanto to build the core from another file modify the FILE macro.